John McLaughlin (musician): The Mahavishnu Orchestra

 McLaughlin's 1970s electric band, the Mahavishnu Orchestra, included violinist Jerry Goodman, keyboardist Jan Hammer, bassist Rick Laird, and drummer Billy Cobham.
 They performed a technically difficult and complex style of music that fused electric jazz and rock with Eastern and Indian influences.
 This band helped establish fusion as a new and growing style.
 McLaughlin's playing at this time was distinguished by fast solos and non-western musical scales.

-The Mahavishnu Orchestra's personality clashes were as explosive as their performances, and consequently the first incarnation of the group split in late 1973 after two years and three albums, including a live recording entitled Between Nothingness & Eternity.
-In 2001 the Lost Trident Sessions album was released; recorded in 1973 but shelved when the group disbanded.
+The first incarnation of the Mahavishnu Orchestra split in late 1973 after two years and three albums, including a live recording Between Nothingness & Eternity, due to personality clashes and overwork imposed by their management; Jan Hammer and Jerry Goodman were among the outspoken members who disputed with McLaughlin's leadership, religious beliefs and songwriting credits.
+Upon reading an article from Crawdaddy Magazine en route to Japan for a tour, McLaughlin was offended by the writeups and disparagement of his religious beliefs.
+Goodman reconciled with McLaughlin, several years after the breakup.
+In 1999 the Lost Trident Sessions album was released; recorded in 1973 but shelved when the group disbanded.

 McLaughlin then reformed the group with Narada Michael Walden (drums), Jean-Luc Ponty (violin), Ralphe Armstrong (bass), and Gayle Moran (keyboards and vocals), and a string and horn section (McLaughlin referred to this as "the real Mahavishnu Orchestra").
-This incarnation of the group recorded two more albums, Apocalypse with the London Symphony Orchestra and Visions of the Emerald Beyond.
-A scaled-down quartet was formed with McLaughlin, Walden on drums, Armstrong on bass and Stu Goldberg on keyboards and synthesiser, which generated a third "Mahavishnu 2" recording in 1976 largely due to contractual obligations, Inner Worlds.
+This incarnation of the group recorded two albums, Apocalypse, with the London Symphony Orchestra, and Visions of the Emerald Beyond.
+During the second lineup, McLaughlin had a double-neck electric guitar built by Rex Bogue.
+When the guitar broke, in a tour for Visions of the Emerald Beyond, McLaughlin began to have a musical and spiritual crisis; He became disillusioned with the teachings of Sri Chinmoy and eventually disavowed Chinmoy's teachings.
+McLaughlin stated in 1976 for People Magazine, "I love [Sri Chinmoy] very much, but I must assume responsibility for my own actions".
+A scaled-down quartet was formed with McLaughlin, Walden on drums, Armstrong on bass and Stu Goldberg on keyboards and synthesiser, for their final album in the 1970s, Inner Worlds, which was released on February 1976, largely due to contractual obligations.